karusb/BazPO/README.md

 - MultiConstraints are able to constrain multiple options at once.

-#### EitherMandatory
+#### MutuallyExclusive

 - Either one of the mandatory options are accepted as valid input regardless of the other mandatory options.
-- There can only be one option that satisfies EitherMandatory, more than one of these options will not be accepted.
+- There can only be one option that satisfies MutuallyExclusive, more than one of these options will not be accepted.
 - For example: A program requires either a file input, or a raw data input

 **Example (1)**